 Read More

-Building a Successful Multi-Layer Printed Circuit Board
+Creating a Successful Multilayer Printed Circuit Board

 Printed Circuit Boards today face an ever-increasing demand in capabilities including high speed, low weight, higher component density, miniaturization, and more.
 Multi-layer PCBs can help meet those increased demands.
 A multi-layer PCB is created from two or more PCBs stacked together, although they are not simply laid one on top of the other.